matinfazel/twitter-bot/README.md

 # twitter-bot

-this is twitter-bot is a Python bot for collecting and analyzing tweets of fcbarcelona vs psg
+This is twitter-bot is a Python bot for collecting and analyzing tweets of fcbarcelona vs psg